SalihErenYuceturk/DSA-Python/README.md

 scanning the list as such until every item is in the correct order.
 The time complexity is O(n^2).

 ### Selection Sort
+Scan through the list, select the highest value, and swap it with the end of the list.
+Repeat the process for the list, without the sorted parts with ever iteration.
+The time complexity is O(n^2), but this algorithm performs better than bubble sort.